-The consolidated statements of financial condition and operations data as of and for each of the years in the five-year period ended December 31, 2017 have been derived from Lazard Ltd's consolidated financial statements.
-The audited consolidated statements of financial condition as of December 31, 2017 and 2016 and audited consolidated statements of operations for each of the years in the three year period ended December 31, 2017 are included in this Form 10-K. The audited consolidated statements of operations for the years ended December 31, 2014 and 2013, are not included in this Form 10-K. Historical results should not be considered an indication of results for any future period.
+The consolidated statements of financial condition and operations data as of and for each of the years in the five-year period ended December 31, 2018 have been derived from Lazard Ltd's consolidated financial statements.
+The audited consolidated statements of financial condition as of December 31, 2018 and 2017 and audited consolidated statements of operations for each of the years in the three year period ended December 31, 2018 are included in this Form 10-K. The audited consolidated statements of financial condition as of December 31, 2016, 2015 and 2014, and the audited consolidated statements of operations for the years ended December 31, 2015 and 2014, are not included in this Form 10-K. Historical results should not be considered an indication of results for any future period.